artefactory/train-fastai-custom-aiplatform/README.md

 # Introduction
 AI Platform is a fully-managed cost-effective service provided by Google Cloud Platform, allowing users to train, deploy and use ML models directly on cloud.
-We'll see in this repo how to setup AI Platform for ML models training, and how to automatically train models using any framework we want.
+We'll see in this repo how to setup AI Platform for ML models training, and how to automatically train text classifiers with FastAI.

 # Pre-requisites
 To follow this tutorial, be sure to have in possession the following elements: